 The “Percival Frame Builder” detector is described in the section 3.4 of [1].

 An image taken by the detector is stored as a 2D plane in a 3D dataset in HDF5 file.
-The images are added to the dataset along the slowest changing dimension that represents time.
-Indices of the images added to the same file are monotonically increasing and the value mod(image index, number of the HDF5 files) is constant.
-For example, as showed in Figure 5 every 5th image is stored in the dataset A starting with the first image, every 5th images is store in the dataset B starting with the second image, etc.
+The images are added to the dataset along the slowest changing dimension, which represents time.
+Indices of the images added to the same file are monotonically increasing and the value mod(<image index>, <number of the HDF5 files>) is constant.
+For example, as showed in Figure 5 every 4th image is stored in the dataset A starting with the first image, every 4th images is stored in the dataset B starting with the second image, etc.